TERENCE BLANCHARD / LIBRETTO BY KASI LEMMONS

 Ticket on-sale date for the general public will be announced in early 2021.

-Opening Night of the 2021–22 season will be a historic occasion—the first time an opera by a Black composer appears on the Met stage.
+Opening Night of the 2021–22 season will be a historic occasion—the Met's first performance of an opera by a Black composer.
 Yannick Nézet-Séguin conducts Grammy Award–winning jazz musician and composer Terence Blanchard’s adaptation of Charles M. Blow’s moving memoir, which The New York Times praised after its 2019 world premiere at Opera Theatre of Saint Louis as “bold and affecting” and “subtly powerful.”
 Featuring a libretto by filmmaker Kasi Lemmons, the opera tells a poignant and profound story about a young man’s journey to overcome a life of trauma and hardship.
 James Robinson and Camille A. Brown—two of the creators of the Met’s sensational recent production of Porgy and Bess—co-direct this new staging.
 Baritone Will Liverman, one of opera’s most exciting young artists, stars as Charles, alongside sopranos Angel Blue as Destiny/Loneliness/Greta and Latonia Moore as Billie.

 An opera by Terence Blanchard